vanallenlab/moalmanac/README.md

 docker pull vanallenlab/moalmanac
 ```

-Alternatively, the package can be built from this Github repository.
-To download via Github,
+Alternatively, the package can be built from this GitHub repository.
+To download via GitHub,
 ```bash
 git clone https://github.com/vanallenlab/moalmanac.git
 ```